Supported on: Android SDK 1.0.33+

 |---|

-VERTICAL_STACK | Stacked rows, each showing plan name, price, and badge. |
+vertical_stack | Stacked rows, each showing plan name, price, and badge.
+Default. |

-RADIO_LIST | Radio button list with plan details per row. |
+radio_list | Radio-button list with plan details per row. |

-CAROUSEL | Horizontally scrollable plan cards with snap behavior. |
+horizontal_scroll | Horizontally scrollable plan cards. |

-PILL_SELECTOR | Rounded pill buttons arranged horizontally. |
+pill_selector | Rounded pill buttons arranged horizontally. |

 Card & Badge Customization